 - 1. Course Code: ÁTKTMO02 - 2.
 Course title: Regulatory aspects of online communication - 3.
 Credit value and course structure: - 3.1.
 2 credit - 3.2. ratio of lectures and seminars: 0% seminar, 100% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of Social Communication - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Balázs Bartóki-Gönczy Dr., PhD, associate professor
+Name, position, academic degree of tutor responsible for the curriculum: Balázs Bartóki-Gönczy Dr., PhD, associate professor - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 28 (28 LEC + 0 SEM) - 7.1.2.
-Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2(2 LEC + 0 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: During the course, students learn about the impact of the Internet on public communication.
-We cover the basics of the Internet, the legal and regulatory issues of social media and search engines, and the most important legal issues such asonline privacy and iberties, proection of personality.
+Part time course: 8 (8 LEC + 0 SEM) - 7.2. weekly number of classes full time course: 2 (2 LEC + 0 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: During the course, students learn about the impact of the Internet on public communication.
+We cover the basics of the Internet, the legal and regulatory issues of social media and search engines, and the most important legal issues such asonline privacy and iberties, proection of personality. - 9.
+Competences to be achieved: